For the dietary management of cow's milk allergy.

 Clinical Support for Use of DHA and ARA

 The sources of DHA and ARA in Nutramigen are well tolerated.
-In clinical studies comparing infants fed formulas including DHA and ARA with infants fed formulas without DHA and ARA, there were no clinically significant differences in tolerance and the addition of DHA and ARA had no effect on the incidence of adverse events38-44.
-The sources of DHA and ARA in Nutramigen are Generally Recognized as Safe (GRAS) for use in infant formulas by the U.S. Food and Drug Administration.45,46
+In clinical studies comparing infants fed formulas that had DHA and ARA with infants fed formulas without DHA and ARA, there were no clinically significant differences in tolerance and DHA and ARA had no effect on the incidence of adverse events37,38-40.
+The sources of DHA and ARA in Nutramigen are Generally Recognized as Safe (GRAS) for use in infant formulas by the U.S. Food and Drug Administration.41-42

 1. Fomon SJ, Ziegler EE.
 Renal solute load and potential renal solute load in infancy.
 J Pediatr.
 1999;134:11-14.